32 Credits | 1 Year

 After the Northwood Tech Welding Program

-Upon completion of the program, you will obtain technical diplomas in Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW), Gas Tungsten Arc Welding (GTAW), Welding/Maintenance and Fabrication, and Welding.
+Upon completion of the program, you will earn technical diplomas in Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW), Gas Tungsten Arc Welding (GTAW), Welding/Maintenance and Fabrication, and Welding.